Eamonn Holmes makes sad declaration after being rushed to hospital

 Eamonn Holmes says ‘life isn’t easy these days’ after being rushed to hospital

-The presenter, who is ‘basically disabled’, has been suffering from health issues in recent years
+The presenter is ‘basically disabled' and has been suffering from health issues for years

 Eamonn Holmes has said his “life’s not easy these days” after being rushed to hospital following a fall.